AntonioFasano/filleR/README.md

-    plot.new()                    #Create a blank plot, where we will want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, "hello", pos=4, offset=0)   #Write to the right of coords without default .5 offset
+    plot.new()                    #Create a blank plot, where we will want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, 'hello', pos=4, offset=0)   #Write to the right of coords without default .5 offset

     dev.off()                     #Close device, that is saving for a PDF device